savakazakov/pdiot-practical/Labs/Week 2 Lab.md

 14.	**General movement**

 Make dynamic movements for 30 seconds.
 This includes sitting down on a chair, getting up from a chair, bending down, suddenly turning around etc. The most important point is to continue moving for the full 30 seconds.

-15.	**Falling on the knees**

-From a straight standing position, fall on your knees and stop on your hands.
-Do this for as many times as it takes to gather 30 seconds of falling data.
-You can use a pile of pillows to soften your fall.

-16.	**Falling on the back**

-From a straight standing position, fall on your back on a soft surface, preferably a bed or a mattress.
-Do this for as many times as it takes to gather 30 seconds of falling data.

-17.	**Falling on the left**

-From a straight standing position, fall on your left side on a soft surface, preferably a bed or a mattress.
-Do this for as many times as it takes to gather 30 seconds of falling data.

-18.	**Falling on the right**

-From a straight standing position, fall on your right side on a soft surface, preferably a bed or a mattress.
-Do this for as many times as it takes to gather 30 seconds of falling data.

 ## 6. Obtaining the recorded files